JadenFurtado/security_writeups/README.md

 ### Why do I do this?

 I do this because I can and for fun.
 I try not to do this for profit or for any recognition.
 That being said, if money or recognition does come my way, I won’t say no!

-### How good am I?

-I am not the best or an expert at any of this.
-Just learning and picking up everything that I can

 ### Have I ever committed a cybercrime?